Healthy Pumpkin Recipes to Add to Your Fall Menu

 Great Post-Workout Meal

-Pumpkin can help your body replenish the electrolytes and glycogen your body loses through sweat during a workout.
+Pumpkin can help your body replenish the electrolytes and glycogen your body loses do to sweating during a workout.
 It can also help prevent muscle cramps because pumpkin is a great source of potassium.

 Here are a couple of pumpkin recipes that could make for a great post-workout snack or even as your breakfast if you exercise in the morning: